 As we recently announced on our social media, our friend Ana was travelling in India for a month recently, and decided to write about it.
-This first chapter is about how she felt after landing and her experience in Chennai.
+This first part is about how she felt after landing and her experience in Chennai.
 Feeling curious?
 Just keep reading…

 “I could have never imagined that on November, 10th last year, I would shout: “I’m going to India!”.
 That day I booked my plane tickets to Chennai, the capital of the Southern Indian state of Tamil Nadu.

 My friend Nani had been living in Chennai for a year.
 I decided to visit her and travel around the country together during her last month in India.
-On one hand, I was very excited because it was the first time I was travelling outside Europe.
+On one hand, I was very excited because it was my first time travelling outside Europe.
 I was going to have the opportunity to know a very different culture.
 Also, as a social and cultural anthropologist, I assumed I’d get a surprising cultural, social, and personal enrichment.
 On the other hand, I couldn’t help worrying about the unknown.
 Yes, I had read about India, but being there taking part in their lives, their customs, and their way of being and living would be totally new.
 And it was much more than that.

 First of all, you should make a list with all the important things you have to check before the trip.
 Basically, vaccines, visa, and information about the weather and the appropriate clothes for each city.
 For two reasons: